TechnicalPursuit/TIBET/README.md

 Optional <a
 href="https://github.com/TechnicalPursuit/TIBET/wiki#server-options">full-stack components</a>
-let you build and deploy collaborative Cloud applications based on a fully-supported Node.js server with enhanced CouchDB integration.
+let you build and deploy collaborative Cloud applications based on a fully-supported Node.js server with lightweight workflow support.

 <a href="http://www.technicalpursuit.com/html/support.xhtml">Affordable vendor-backed support</a> and
 <a href="http://www.technicalpursuit.com/html/solutions.xhtml">development solutions</a> are available